Large Class Engagement

 References

-ABLConnect (n.d.).
-Just in Time Teaching.
+ABLConnect. (n.d.).
+Just in time teaching.
 Harvard University. https://ablconnect.harvard.edu/just-time-teaching-research

-Berkeley Center for Teaching & Learning (n.d.).
-Considerations for Large Lecture Classes.
+Berkeley Center for Teaching & Learning. (n.d.).
+Considerations for large lecture classes.
 UC Berkeley. https://teaching.berkeley.edu/considerations-large-lecture-classes

 Chike, J. (2022).
-Strategies for Making a Big Class Feel Small.
-Notre Dame Learning. https://learning.nd.edu/stories/strategies-for-making-a-big-class-feel-small/
+Strategies for making a big class feel small.
+Notre Dame Learning. https://learning.nd.edu/news/strategies-for-making-a-big-class-feel-small/

 Dixson, M. (2015).
 Measuring student engagement in the online course: The online student engagement scale (OSE).
-Online Learning, 19(4), https://doi.org/10.24059/olj.v19i4.561
+Online Learning, 19(4). https://doi.org/10.24059/olj.v19i4.561

 Relihan, D. (2019).
-5 Tips for Providing Feedback in Large Online Courses.
-UCI Division of Teaching Excellence and Innovation. https://dtei.uci.edu/2019/03/14/5-tips-for-providing-feedback-in-large-online-courses/
+5 tips for providing feedback in large online courses.
+University of California Irvine, Division of Teaching Excellence and Innovation. https://dtei.uci.edu/2019/03/14/5-tips-for-providing-feedback-in-large-online-courses/

 Cite This Resource

 Studio for Teaching & Learning Innovation.
-(2025, April).
+(2025, September).
 Large class engagement [Teaching resource]. https://stli.wm.edu/academicresources/largeclassengagement

-Updated 06/25
+Updated 09/25